Table of Contents

 Addiction and Mental Health Occurring Together

 Co-occurring Disorders or Dual Diagnosis refers to a very common problem of dealing with substance dependency and mental illness or mental disorders at the same time.
-You see, often long-term substance abuse or dependency creates mental challenges.
+You see, often long-term substance abuse or chemical dependency creates mental challenges.
 Just as drugs and alcohol can be extremely taxing to your body, it is equally hard on your brain.
 Likewise, if someone has any mental challenges they are more apt to substance abuse to cope with the issues they go through in our complex society and culture (cite: 1).

 It doesn’t matter which issue came first, the mental disorder or the substance abuse, the resultant is double trouble, a double-whammy on your mind, body, and soul.
 You can’t successfully treat either without dealing with both challenges.
 Sometimes there are two or three different types of drugs being used (abused) and several mental disorders that have developed by the time one seeks help.
 You can imagine how complicated things can get when creating an individual’s customized treatment plan.

+What Is Dual Diagnosis Treatment?
 How Does Dual Diagnosis Treatment Work

 Well, every treatment plan is a little different.
 And to answer the question; yes, a well-thought out treatment can work.
 Let’s discuss for a moment how it is done.
 First, a screening matrix is used and from there, medicines are chosen, and a timeline schedule is made (cite: 2).
 It’s important to involve the individual and family in the process so that everyone is on the same page.
 This way everyone knows what is expected and what is happening, this way there are no surprises.